A&W Restaurants: Expansion

 In the expansion years of the 1950s and 1960s, franchisees were signing 20- or 25-year contracts under the older model.
 The chain expanded into Canada in 1956, opening restaurants in Winnipeg and Montreal.
 By 1960, A&W had 2,000 restaurants.
 In November 1956, F. R. "Fran" Loetterle became the president of the chain.

 In 1963, the chain opened its first store on Okinawa, which at the time was under American control.
-In the following years, the chain branched into other foreign markets, including Guam (first territory outside of the American continent to open a restaurant, in 1961), opened by Scotty Moylan, Mexico, the Philippines (some sources say it opened in the 1990s) and Malaysia.
+In the following years, the chain branched into other foreign markets, including Guam (first territory outside of the North American continent to open a restaurant, in 1961), opened by Scotty Moylan, Mexico, the Philippines (some sources say it opened in the 1990s) and Malaysia.
 The first restaurant in Malaysia (Malaya at the time) was opened on December 24 that year by Al and Geri Lieboff, a couple from Las Vegas, who got the franchising rights for Malaysia and Singapore.
 Setting up the chain seemed to be complicated, as they were unable to find a proper site, and in the recruitment process, Malayans had no consent to adorning Western "cabaret girl" style clothes.
 Already at the time of setup, kids were starting to favor chicken, burgers, and hot dogs rather than rice and curry, and within the next five years, would also see a rise in new locations up to 22 within five years.

 The first restaurant in Europe opened in Mannheim (near Stuttgart), West Germany in 1962.
 At the time, a city influenced by US military presence, the restaurant was showing signs of success for its novelty, the first drive-in restaurant in Germany, and had already made headlines in German newspapers.
 At the time, it was the 2283rd overall founded by the chain.
 There were already plans to introduce restaurants and drive-ins in other key European markets, such as the United Kingdom, according to the chain's president.

 Dale Mulder opened up a Lansing, Michigan A&W franchise in 1961.
 In 1963, Mulder added the bacon cheeseburger to his menu after a customer made repeated orders for bacon to be added to his cheeseburger.
 Thus A&W is credited with inventing the bacon cheeseburger.